FROM ENGINE CONTROL TO

 FREQUENTLY ASKED QUESTIONS

-Since 1981, we have been developing automotive electronics, and in particular engine control units for race applications.
+Since 1981, we have been developing automotive electronics, and in particular engine control units for race applications, in electric vehicles.

-Whilst off-the-shelf components are frequently used for cost-effectiveness, if customers require advanced materials, bespoke components can be designed.
+Whilst off-the-shelf components are frequently used for cost-effectiveness, if customers require advanced materials, bespoke components can be designed by our dedicated design team.

 Whilst we have a range of microprocessors that have available software sets, should customers require something unique, this can also be accommodated.